mmarcos414/Homework3/README.md

 Visualization 2: Marcos

 The goal of this visualization is to make a bar chart of the average number of text messages, stratified by the two different time slots (baseline and six months).
 In order to do this I had to reorgannize the data by reshaping the table.
-This was in order to make

 Summary Statistics: Johnathon